Dchole/custom-snippets/README.md

 # Improve your developer experience with VSCode snippets

 Code snippets are templates that make it easier to enter repeating code patterns.
-VSCode's snippets are jsut on big part of my coding experience.
+VSCode's snippets are just one big part of my coding experience.
 They make it super easy to get away with some boilerplate code.
+There are code snippet extensions for every language.
 [You can find VSCode snippets for your language](https://marketplace.visualstudio.com/search?target=VSCode&category=Snippets&sortBy=Installs)

 ## Table of Content